joncox123/GhostBusterPlus/README.md

  - Drag GhostBusterPlus.exe into the Startup folder while holding down the Alt key to create a shortcut.

  ## To-do
  - None planned at this time.
 Automatic display detection and theme switching was implemented in v0.3.
+Bugs were fixed in 1.0.

 ## System Requirements
 - Lenovo ThinkBook Plus Gen 4